evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

     # for Windows:
     <path_to_this_place>\bin\activate.bat

-In here you can play around and install python packages of any version without affecting your normal system installation at all.
-Next we get all the requirements with *pip*, which comes with virtualenv.
-This is the cool bit.
+Next we get all the requirements with *pip*, which is included with
+virtualenv:

 ::

-    pip install django twisted pil
+    pip install django twisted pil mercurial

+(The difference from the normal install described earlier is that these installed packages are *only* localized to the virtual environment, they do not affect the normal versions of programs you run in the rest of your system.
+So you could for example experiment with bleeding-edge, unstable libraries or go back to older versions without having to worry about messing up other things.
+It's also very easy to uninstall the whole thing in one go - just delete your ``mudenv`` folder.)

-You can now refer to **Step 1** above and continue on from there to install Evennia into *mudenv* (you need to get ``subversion`` manually still, it's not a python program).
+You can now refer to **Step 1** above and continue on from there to install Evennia into *mudenv*.
 In the future, just go into the folder and activate it to make this separate virtual environment available to Evennia.